 Seas program

-The course lasts three days.
+The course lasts for three days.

 The accreditation expires after 5 years.